 Hey Remodelaholics!
 It’s Shara here from Woodshop Diaries and I’m so excited to show you how to make this adorable DIY rocking horse…that’s actually a rocking toy DOG!

 Isn’t it cute??
 It’s the perfect size for a small toddler, but could be made larger for older children.
-It would also be really cute as decoration or around the Christmas tree (although I’m a little late for that haha).
+It would also be really cute as decoration or around the Christmas tree this year!

 So, let’s get started building!

 This post contains affiliate links; learn more and read our full disclosure policy here.

 Watch the video tutorial above from our YouTube channel, and read below to get the measurements and templates.

 Tools and Materials:

 - 1 ½”dowel rod